ibmecod/bluemix-hue-filebrowser/README.md

 	 - *WEBHDFS_PASSWORD* set to  the password from the service credentials
 	 - *WEBHDFS_URL* set to the WebHDFS URL from  the service credentials

-### 5. run the HUE File Browser by  following  Step 3 in the previous section using the appropriate IP Address for  the Docker daemon  and the port that is mapped to port 8000 of the running image
+### 5. Run the HUE File Browser
+   1. Follow  Step 3 in the previous section using the appropriate IP Address for  the Docker daemon  and the port that is mapped to port 8000 of the running image

 ## Troubleshooting
 The HUE filebrowser will not start if the credentials for the Analytics for Apache Hadoop Service are not discoverable via VCAP_SERVICES or the alternative env vars noted the previous section.

 If you're unable to access the URL of the running container that is the most likely cause.

 The command `cf ic logs container_name` will give you access to the logs of the running container.

 If the service credentials are found (in VCAP_SERVICES or the alternate  env vars) the log will contain something similar to the following:
 ```sh
 Validating models...